The Beginner’s Guide: 6 Deadly Ecommerce Website Design Errors And How To Fix Them

 Ecommerce Website Design Error Number 1: Not Using A Grid

-Graphic design software site Canva know a thing or two about web design.
+Graphic design software site Canva knows a thing or two about web design.
 So when they lay out an incredible 15 reasons why adopting a grid-based approach will boost the look of your website, you know they’re worth listening to.

 As they point out, grid lines should be the first thing in every web designer’s toolbox.
 The problem is that many novice Ecommerce site owners keep leaving them out.
 What a designer does with their grids is entirely up to them.
 But why the best designers use them is the same – they give the website structure.